 What is really great about this too is that you can use an inexpensive cut of meat that is on sale.
 Once they are cooked for so long, they become fall apart tender as the meat fibers break down.

-Now as much as I love this amazing kitchen gadget, I would not do prime rib in it.
+Now as much as I love this amazing kitchen gadget, I would not do prime rib or New York strip roast in it.
 Learn more about how to cook prime rib.
 Rib roasts cook perfectly as they are, they have the fat to keep it tender.
 They should not be overcooked and never cooked as a pot roast.

 You can pick different veggies if you choose.
 It is pretty flexible but remember that you are cooking it for an hour on high pressure so they will get a little mushy.
 We use mushrooms, celery, carrots, onion and potatoes.
 You can leave out the mushrooms and celery if you choose.